April 16, 2020 John No Comments on How Does Music Affect Work Productivity?

 If we ask you why you love music, what would be your answer?

 We love music because of the sensation it gives us.
 Dopamine is released by music in the reward center of our brain.
-Whenever we eat our favorite food, receive a text message from our crush, or having a new follower or friend request on social media, our brain releases dopamine, which is somehow quite addictive as we desire for more.
+Whenever we eat our favorite food, receive a message from our crush, or having a new follower or friend request on social media, our brain releases dopamine, which is somehow quite addictive as we desire for more.

 Things that give us pleasure, just like finding new music, excite us and release dopamine in our system which stimulates happiness.